Mohit00021/AWS-Cloud-Dev-Questions./README.md

             ImageId: ami-blablabla
 ```

-### Cloud Formation: waht are mappings?
+### Cloud Formation: what are mappings?

 Answer: Mappings are hardcoded variables aka fixed variables in cloud formation templates.
-We can access Mappings anywhere in template using fn::FindInMap function shortform !FindInMap
+We can access Mappings anywhere in the template using the fn::FindInMap function shortform !FindInMap

 Example:
 ```yaml